microsoft/vscode-docs/blogs/2020/03/02/docker-in-wsl2.md

 ![docker ps command in WSL](docker-ps-in-wsl.png)

+## Using VS Code

-With this setup and running, you can install the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension and access your containers.
+With this setup and running, you can install the VS Code [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension and access your containers.
 If you're already running WSL 2 and the [Remote - WSL](https://code.visualstudio.com/remote-tutorials/wsl/getting-started) extension, this will help you get Docker integrated into your WSL workflow rather than switching contexts when you need containers.
 And because the Docker CLI's context is set to use DockerD in WSL, the extension will work with your containers regardless of whether you open VS Code using the Remote - WSL extension.

 Notice how in the screenshot below, I'm connected and working in WSL and still building/running containers without changing from my preferred environment (zsh in Ubuntu).